rahul21-7/TOACD-Compiler-Error-Message-Rewriting-AI-Tutor-/README.md

 * for creating the virtual environment(on powershell) `.\venv\Scripts\Activate.ps1`

     if it gives an error, use `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process`

+use `pip install -r requirements`
+    or follow this process

 * downlaod the following packages